-- Show interest by actively communicating.
-Sending a quick email to, or leaving a short voicemail for, the people involved with your job search lets them know you’re still interested in finding employment.
+Show interest by actively communicating.
+Sending a quick email to, or leaving a short voicemail for the people involved with your job search lets them know you’re still interested in finding employment.
 This is especially important now that in-person interactions are so limited and very few people, if any, can see how hard you’re working.

-If you have an Employment Consultant at OFE, staying connected lets them know you’re ready to receive hidden job leads and are interested in learning helpful tips and tricks for your job search.
+If you have an Employment Consultant at OFE, staying connected with them lets them know you’re ready to receive hidden job leads and are interested in learning helpful tips and tricks for your job search.
 Outside of OFE, following up with employers regarding your application shows you really want to work with them, which may move your application closer to the top of the pile.

-- Set goals and report on them regularly.
-Not only does goal-setting keep you on track, if you share your goals with your Employment Consultant or future manager, it also keeps you accountable for your plans.
-If you talk about your progress regularly, no matter how small it is, it shows you’re a self-starter and are motivated to excel – qualities employers are happy to see in their employees.
+Set goals and report on them regularly.
+Not only does goal-setting keep you on track, if you share your goals with your Employment Consultant or future manager, it also keeps you accountable to your plans.
+If you talk about your progress regularly, no matter how small it is, it shows you’re a self-starter and are motivated to excel - qualities employers are happy to see in their employees.